popivanova/airlock/whitepaper.md

 ---

-## Future Work
-- Threat simulation suite
-- Emoprint drift scoring
-- Trust graph visualization
-- Contributor tooling and docs
-- Formal privacy posture

-## Beyond AI – Oscillating Trust as a Variable in Cryptographic Models (Discussion)
+## 6. Beyond AI – Oscillating Trust as a Variable in Cryptographic Models (Discussion)

 Traditional cryptography operates under an implicit assumption: trust is a constant.
 Entities like Alice and Bob in classic models (e.g. Diffie-Hellman exchanges or Bellare-Rogaway authenticated encryption) are binary-honest or adversarial - with fixed roles throughout a protocol's execution.
 This static trust underpins provable security in standards like TLS, ECDSA signatures, and even blockchain consensus (e.g. PBFT tolerating a fixed <1/3 malicious fraction).
 Identities are verified once (e.g. via certificates or zero-knowledge proofs), assumed immutable unless explicitly revoked, reflecting a pre-digital like NIST's post-quantum guidelines focus on resisting breaks against constant adversaries, not fluctuating ones.